DR Congo Confines, Disinfects Business District To Fight Virus - UrduPoint

 Almost all have occurred in the capital, with a handful of other cases in the volatile east.

-People who go to work in Gombe -- drivers, gardeners and so on -- will be tested in their districts of residence and will be quarantined if they have the virus.
+People who go to work in Gombe -- drivers, gardeners and so on -- will be tested in their home districts and will be quarantined if they have the virus.